qooxdoo/qooxdoo/docs/development/howto/using_non_qx_libs.md

 ## Using the third-party library like a resource of your application

 Let's assume you found charting library, called PonyCharts.
-It is available as minified `ponycharts.js` download from the project's web site.
+It is available as minified `ponycharts.js` download from the project's website.
 It exposes an API for creating and manipulating charts, and you want to use such charts as part of your Qooxdoo application.
 This means calling into the library's API from your Qooxdoo code, which in turn means the library has to be loaded ahead of